 The Environmental, Social and Corporate Governance Committee is responsible for periodically reviewing and assessing our Corporate Governance Guidelines and Code of Ethics and making recommendations for changes thereto to the Board, reviewing any other matters related to our corporate governance, unless the authority to conduct such review has been retained by the Board or delegated to another committee, and overseeing the process for evaluation of the Board and management.
-In 2020, the Environmental, Social and Corporate Governance Committee), in conjunction with the Company's CEO, was also delegated oversight authority with respect to ESG matters.
+In 2020, the Environmental, Social and Corporate Governance Committee (formerly the Corporate Governance Committee), in conjunction with the Company's CEO, was also delegated oversight authority with respect to ESG matters.